Par3ival/Matlab_Intro_Assignment/README.md

 Introductory Matlab Assignment for Birmingham Uni Masters.
 Date: September 2022

-This repo is for aggregating tests, programs and results that have been carried out by The Buoys.

 1. [User Selection a: FIR Filtering of .wav Files](#section-a---fir-filtering-wav-files)
     - Last Updated 01/10/2022